PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DateSpam-WattFarmer.md

 5. You must be offline.
 6. Airplane mode must be off.

    > **Stability Recommendation:** Stand ***behind*** the den so that the beam is directly in front of your character.
 Sometimes, the program will miss a button press which causes the date-spamming to happen in the game instead of the Switch settings.
-This will cause the character to move downwards and away from the den if you’re not standing behind it.
+This will cause the character to move downwards and away from the den if you're not standing behind it.

 ### Instructions